Lehniii/ntfy-message-plugin-pwnagotchi/README.md

 ```
 main.plugins.ntfy_msg.enabled = true
 main.plugins.ntfy_msg.serverlink = "URL to ntfytopic"

+Optional add following line to change your pwnagotchi name in the message:
+main.plugins.ntfy_msg.name = "pwnagotchiname"

 ```
 ### 3. Restart the pwnagotchi service or reboot the Pi